Sentinel Lymph Node Biopsy

 What happens during a sentinel node biopsy

-If there is no cancer in the sentinel node, then the rest of your underarm nodes don?t need to be taken out.
+If there is no cancer in the sentinel node then removing more nodes to look for cancer may not be necessary.

 Sentinel node biopsy is often followed by breast-conserving surgery or a mastectomy.